Montana Digital Government Summit 2025 Banner

 Michelle Hauer

-Michelle Hauer currently serves as the Montana Department of Transportation Chief Information Officer.
-She has spent over 20 years in the public sector, with the last 7 years focused on navigating the dynamic landscape of information systems management and leveraging technology to streamline operations, enhance efficiency, and optimize business processes within State Government.
-Michelle holds a Master of Business Administration and Master of Public Information from the University of Montana.
+Michelle Hauer currently serves as the Chief Information Officer for the Montana Department of Transportation.
+With over two decades of experience in the public sector, she has dedicated the past seven years to navigating the dynamic landscape of information systems management.
+Her focus has been on leveraging technology to streamline operations, enhance efficiency, and optimize business processes within State Government.
+Michelle's educational background includes a Master of Business Administration and a Master of Public Administration from the University of Montana.

 More